I'm Not Easy (album): Release and critical reception

 I'm Not Easy was released by United Artists Records in October 1976.
 It was originally distributed as a vinyl LP with five songs on each side of the disc.
 It was the eleventh studio album of Spears's career.
 The album received mostly positive reviews from critics and music publications.
-Billboard magazine commented that "Spears scores an impressive performance" with each track.
+Billboard commented that "Spears scores an impressive performance" with each track.
 They also praised the album's production: "Each selection is tackled in a fresh, powerful and heartfelt manner."
-Cashbox magazine positively commented, "Billie Jo makes each her own distinctive, message, with production by Larry Butler."
+Cashbox positively commented, "Billie Jo makes each her own distinctive, message, with production by Larry Butler."

-AllMusic's Greg Adams rated I'm Not Easy four out of five stars.
-"A lot of big names contributed to this album in one way or another, but in the end it is the performances of Spears that elevate I'm Not Easy above the fray," he concluded.
+AllMusic's Greg Adams concluded that "a lot of big names contributed to this album in one way or another, but in the end it is the performances of Spears that elevate I'm Not Easy above the fray."
 Alan Cackett of Country Music People magazine gave the project a less favorable review in 1978: "Containing as it did three hit singles, you would think that this would have been a great album, but it featured disappointingly poor versions of songs made famous by others."